 The medical school in conjunction with the clinical facilities provides an adequate number of appropriately qualified supervisory staff for its undergraduate interns.
-On any particular service at any given time, the numbers of undergraduate interns to experienced supervisory staff does not exceed a ratio of 3 to 1.
+On any particular service at any given time, the number of undergraduate interns does not exceed a ratio of 4 to 1.